KarlOfDuty/RoleManager/README.md

 ## Config settings

 Rename default_config.json to config.json before you start.
+(This is a security method to make sure no bot tokens are leaked with git commits)

 -----------------------------